 81 From 2000 to 2007, the Alaska prison population increased by 106 prisoners per 100,000 residents.
 Only Kentucky and West Virginia had a greater increase in per capita prison population.
 During that same period of time, the per capita prison population of twelve states actually decreased, while nationally the rate of incarceration increased by only 28 prisoners per 100,000 residents.
-Bureau of Justice Statistics, United States Department of Justice, Prisoners in 2007, total number of crimes reported increased only 8%.83 The rate of admission to the Alaska prison system has increased by 10%.84 The Alaska prison population has expanded by 24%.85 The increase of the incarceration rate has stretched the prisons' capacity to meet international human rights standards for the treatment of prisoners.
+Bureau of Justice Statistics, United States Department of Justice, Prisoners in 2007, at 5.